- 1. What is the Institutional Review Board (IRB)?

 Yes.
 Federal regulations require that certain research protocols be subject to what is known as Continuing Review.
 In these cases, the IRB reviews the status of the research, comprehensively looks at any incident reports that have been filed, and re-evaluates the risks and benefits of the research to ensure that it continues to meet approval criteria.
 Additionally, IRB regulations require evaluation of any incidents that occur during the research practice.
-Finally, federal regulations provide IRBs with the authority to observe, or direct the observation by a third party, of consent and research practices, at their discretion.
+Finally, IRB regulations are subject to legislative changes.
+These changes may necessitate reconsideration of previous review of IRB protocols.
+Federal regulations also provide IRBs with the authority to observe, or direct the observation by a third party, of consent and research practices, at their discretion.

 - 17. Do I need IRB approval if my work will be conducted outside of the campuses?
 Do I need IRB approval if my study is already approved by another IRB?

 Yes.
 To ensure that investigators comply with federal and university regulations, it is important that the university, through the IRB, be aware of where and by whom such research is being done, even if it is done in a foreign country.
 Formal approval still must come from a human subjects review panel in the host institution or country.
 This approval must then be received and approved by the Rice IRB.
 Be mindful of any laws or federal regulations that may govern human subjects research in foreign countries.